codykingham/intro_to_vector_semantics/kwic_example/README.md

 1. Download the text of War of the Worlds by HG Wells (or other text you want to search): [http://www.gutenberg.org/files/36/36-0.txt](http://www.gutenberg.org/files/36/36-0.txt)
 2. Place the file in this directory with the title "war_of_worlds.txt"
-3. Run the "kwic.sh" script by typing into command line: `sh kwic.sh`
+3. Run the "run_kwic.sh" script by typing into command line: `sh run_kwic.sh`
-4. Browse the .txt results
+4. Browse the kwic_example.txt results

 ## Change search terms